We may be burdened with many problems—whether we are Christians or not—yet there is a perfect solution for every problem.

 It is the kind of love that says, “Love your enemies.”

-It is a love that not only forgives, but also restores, heals, and embraces.
+It is a love that restores, heals, and embraces.

 And if this love truly lives in you,